uyuni-project/hub-xmlrpc-api/README.md

 ## Usage

-Once the `hub-xmlrpc-api` service is running, you can connect to it at port 2830 via any XMLRPC compliant client libraries (see examples below).
+Once the `hub-xmlrpc-api` service is running, you can connect to it at port 2830 via any XMLRPC compliant client library (see examples below).

 ### Namespaces